Do you have a dull achy pain in your knee?

 No one is immune to sprains and strains, you can reduce your risk further re-injury

-The only way to get BFST® is through use of a Knee Inferno Wrap®.
-The Inferno Wrap® is the only treatment method that improves blood flow and circulation on a deep tissue level.
+The T•Shellz Wrap is the treatment method that emits ElectroMagnetic energy, giving of heat as a side effect; this heat improves blood flow and circulation.
 Other methods of warming / heating tissue (hot water bottles, hot baths, etc) will only ever increase blood flow on a surface / skin level.
-These methods need a LOT of time to even reach the tendons in your knee on a deep tissue level.
+These methods need a LOT of time to even reach the tendons in your knee (deep tissue).
 And even if you were to use them this long your skin would heat up to an uncomfortable level and may even burn you.

-It may seem hard to believe, but our Freezie Wrap®and Inferno Wrap® home therapy products will assist you in recovering from your injury faster and reduce the chance of degenerative conditions by maximizing blood flow where it is needed most, reduce swelling and inflammation induced pain.
+It may seem hard to believe, but our Cold Compress or Ice Packand T•Shellz Wrap home therapy products will assist you in recovering from your injury faster and reduce the chance of degenerative conditions by maximizing blood flow where it is needed most, reduce swelling and inflammation induced pain.

 Should You Seek Medical Attention?